storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

     }

-To download it, let’s another method to call the file back.
+To download it, let’s add another method to call the file back.
 We want to download the whole file, so let’s specify the range from 0 to -1.
 We will also want to read everything from the stream.
 Write:

 ```
     // Initiate a download of the same object again